 This is not the first time when the court is entertaining such a plea, as prior this many appeals have been filed.
 The very first appeal petition was filed by two mental disorders analyst– Kavita Arora, and Ankita Khanna, who were living together as a couple since eight years before they filled petition but were unable to marry as both were women and same sex marriage is what they were facing.
 Later many others were filled and this time three different pleas (comprising two couples) were filed on which the supreme court gave an ultimatum.

-In 2018 in Navtej Singh Johar vs Union of India the Supreme Court of India gave a landmark judgement on Indian Penal Code Section 377, decriminalization of the section but still after 2 years LGBTQIA+ community in India are having a tussle with society and government and are fighting for basic human equal rights.
-LGBTQ+ community are still struggling for same-sex marriage recognition in India, so that they can also love the live like else and can procure article 21.
-After the Navtej singh johar case judgement it was revealed that two prominent lawyer Arundhati Katju and Menaka Guruswamy were same sex couple and we can say that this was something biggest example of stereotype ice breaking on the judicial platform and Message that being same sex couple is not a crime what society assume of, and soon after the judgement they launched the “Marriage Project” an unique initiative and approach to legalize and register same-sex marriage in India.
+In 2018 in Navtej Singh Johar vs Union of India, the Supreme Court of India gave a landmark judgment on Indian Penal Code Section 377, decriminalization of the section but still after 2 years LGBTQIA+ community in India is having a tussle with society and government and are fighting for basic human equal rights.
+The LGBTQ+ community is still struggling for same-sex marriage recognition in India so that they can also love the lifelike else and can procure article 21.
+After the Navtej Singh johar case judgment, it was revealed that two prominent lawyers Arundhati Katju and Menaka Guruswamy were same-sex couples and we can say that this was something biggest example of stereotype ice breaking on the judicial platform and Message that being a same-sex couple is not a crime what society assume of, and soon after the judgment, they launched the “Marriage Project” a unique initiative and approach to legalize and register same-sex marriage in India.

 Till now, there are dramatic increase in public interest litigations (PILs) related to same sex marriage and case are still working on their way via various High Courts across the country attempting to get same sex marriage to be recognized and legalized this form of marriage under Indian law structure.